Parable of the Renegades

 And that was true… to some extent.

-If Cameron’s Feint were to be viewed from a distance, anyone would notice the horde of taller structures erected on the northwest district of the town.
+If Cameron’s Feint were to be viewed from a distance, anyone would notice the horde of taller structures erected on the northwestern district of the town.

 In the day, that part of town would be in a state of half-sleep.
 Although there had been sightings of people entering and exiting, there was often nothing to note about.